OpenEnergyPlatform/ontology/CONTRIBUTING.md

 **short-description**

 Describe shortly what the branch is about.
-Avoid long and short descriptive names for branches, 2-4 words are optimal.
+Avoid descriptive names for branches that are either too short or too long, 2-4 words are optimal.

 Other hints:
 - Separate words with `-` (minus)
-- Do not put your name to the branch name, it's a collaborative project
+- Do not add your name to the branch name, it's a collaborative project
 - Avoid using numbers only
 - Branch names should be precise and informative
 - Avoid using capital letters